Alimohamad21/songs-auto-downloader/README.md

 # songs-auto-downloader
-automated app which finds all liked songs on anghami, gets the link each of them on youtube, sends the youtube video link to a youtube song downloader, and downloads all of them.
+automated app which finds all liked songs on anghami, gets the link for each of them on youtube, sends the youtube video link to a youtube song downloader, and downloads all of them.